IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .source}

-In Julia, you are also able to use Unix Shell commands by using the ; in front of the command:
+In Julia, you can also use Unix Shell commands by using the ; in front of the command:
 ```python
 ;pwd
 ```